spautz/limited-cache/README.md

 ## Low-level functions

 These functions are grouped together as `limitedCacheUtil`.
-All interfaces are built on top of these.
+The other interfaces are built on top of these.

 - `init(options)`
-- `get(cacheMeta)` - returns the entire cache object
+- `get(cacheMeta)` - returns the entire cache
 - `get(cacheMeta, cacheKey)`
 - `has(cacheMeta, cacheKey)`
 - `set(cacheMeta, cacheKey, value)`